DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 It could be due to difference between the enemies they had to face.
 Demons got gargoyles with thick skin.
-On other hand foreign gods got only bodies made out of flesh, which is not very tough.
+On other hand sidhes got only bodies made out of flesh, which is not very tough.
 Therefore, even lower caliber would work against them.

 _Still elven spirit garments and angel barriers would be troublesome._